 Students in sixth through eighth grades will participate in elective classes.
-Classes meet four times per week, and students will receive a letter grade for this elective class that reflects their participation, attendance, and critiques/grades on work produced for the class.
+Classes meet three times per week, and students will receive a letter grade or pass/fail for this elective class that reflects their participation, attendance, and critiques/grades on work produced for the class.
 Students may be required to complete homework and/or projects outside of elective class time.